Sally: What was Patrick born?

-- At one point, Sticky Dilly Buns features a guest appearance by Matt from its parent comic, where he'd previously been established as being very adequately endowed.
+- At one point, the comic features a guest appearance by Matt from its parent comic, where he'd previously been established as being very adequately endowed.
 That's then used for a joke.note

 - In You Damn Kid, an arc centers around the main character's father buying an enormous fake penis.

-- In one chapter of Loxie And Zoot a police officer visiting the Bare Pit was worried that his penis is too small, so he wore a prosthetic penis.
-After it eventually came off, he found that no one cared about the size of his real penis.
+- In one chapter of Loxie And Zoot a police officer visiting the Bare Pit is worried that his penis is too small, so he wears a prosthetic penis.
+After it eventually comes off, he finds that no-one cares about the size of his real penis.